purplesyringa/site/blog/wasm-is-not-quite-a-stack-machine/index.md

 ### Rearrangement

-We know lossless compression doesn't exist, though, so what expression power is lost by making indices implicit?
+We know always-shrinking lossless compression doesn't exist, though, so what expression power is lost by making indices implicit?
 For simple expressions, not much.
 But when values are *reused*, the difference becomes clear.

 Say you're a compiler, and you're asked to compile this program: